Rental assistance in Cincinnati and Hamilton County Ohio.

 Community Action of Hamilton County helps transitional families from homeless to a new home or apartments.
 Counseling, GED programs, details on section 8 rental subsidies and other support is arranged.
 If funding is available, once stable, there may be financial help for first months rent or a deposit from ESG.
 Dial 513.569.1840 for information.

-Interparish Ministries is located at 3509 Debolt Road.
+Freestore Food Bank has limited financial assistance, including for rent, but funding comes and goes.
+They operate from 112 East Liberty Street, Cincinnati, OH 45202.
+While emergency help with rent, utilities or housing is limited, referrals may be given too.
+Call (513) 381-7627.
 There may be limited financial aid for paying rent or utility or security deposits to families facing homelessness.
 Other support is provided too, such as furniture or referrals.
-Call (513) 561-3932.

 CAP is a referral service.
 The phone number is (513) 381-7233.
 Low income families facing eviction, or the currently homeless, can learn about emergency rent assistance programs or landlord mediation services.
 Everything from shelter to information on grants for rent for seniors or the disabled may be available vie referrals to non-profits.